 Did we leave anything out?
 Let us know in the comments!

-Looking to apply for dog grooming positions?
-Check out this article on the difference in pet groomer salaries between freelance and employed workers!
+Looking for a grooming job?
+Find out the difference in pet grooming salaries between freelance and employed workers!